omar-arif/omar-arif.github.io/en/index.md

 - **Commercial Chatbots Development**: Creating intelligent chatbots that can manage conversations with users for commercial platforms, built from **LLMs** to understand user queries, provide contextual responses, and automate customer support or product recommendations.
 - **Movie Recommendation API**: Developing a system suggesting films based on **semantic similarity (NLP)** (using **LLMs**) between movie plots in a database and the user’s prompt.

+### **Outlier AI** - Coding Expert for AI Training (Freelance)
+*September 2024 - Now*
+- **Responsibilities**:
+  - Optimizing large language models to improve code generation and function-calling capabilities using Reinforcement Learning from Human Feedback (RLHF).
+  - Providing feedback and ranking AI-generated code, primarily in Python and C++, to enhance model accuracy and real-world applicability.
+  - Designing and testing prompts to maximize model effectiveness in generating accurate and functional code outputs.
+  - Supporting the advancement of generative AI performance across diverse, flexible projects within a remote work environment.
 ---

 ## GitHub Projects